shubhomb/shubhom.com/content/home/about.md

 # Hey!
 ## Welcome to my website.
-I'm a data scientist at [M Science] (https://mscience.com/) in New York, New York.
+I work with computer vision at [Nirenberg Neuroscience] (https://nirenbergneuroscience.com/) in New York, New York.
 I like to think about new ways to responsibly leverage the immense capabilities artificial intelligence provides, including the social and environmental issues we face today.
-As part of that, I also work with [Greenstand](https://greenstand.org/home) on computer vision and data analysis problems.
+As part of that, I also work with [Greenstand](https://greenstand.org/home) on a variety of machine learning problems.

 Outside of work, I'm a huge soccer and basketball fan and enjoy spending time with my friends and family.
 In creating this site, my goal is to share a bit about myself and the things I'm working on periodically.
 Take a look around and feel free to get in touch!